Josh-Beck/LapisCode/README.md

-# LapisCode
+# Lambda AP Security

-Lambda API Security - Lambda API code and infrastructure scanner.
+Lapis Code is an API security library designed to parse Lambda API code and associated infrastructure and find common vulnerabilities.